 Chris has particular expertise in applications in the Court of Protection and in the law relating to children.
 He provides robust and realistic advice, advocates strongly and is committed to achieving the optimum outcome for clients

-Chris is regularly instructed in complex proceedings concerning applications for child arrangements orders, specific issue orders and prohibited steps orders.
+Chris is regularly instructed in proceedings relating to applications for child arrangements orders, specific issue orders and prohibited steps orders.
 He recognises the real benefit for clients in having consistent representation from the FHDRA through to the Final Hearing and the value of providing realistic and practical advice from the outset.

 Equipped with a wealth of experience of acting in public law proceedings, Chris is ideally positioned to act in the most contentious cases involving expert evidence and where there are allegations of drug and alcohol abuse, mental health difficulties and physical, emotional and sexual abuse.
-Recent cases in which Chris has been instructed have involved allegations of parental alienation and intractable hostility, which he finds particularly interesting, as well as cases where there has been a need for a fact-finding hearing in respect of allegations of sexual abuse against children and/or the other parent.
+Recent cases in which Chris has been instructed have involved allegations of parental alienation and intractable hostility (which he finds particularly interesting) as well as cases where there has been a need for a fact-finding hearing in respect of allegations of rape and sexual abuse against children.

-Chris continues to act in public law proceedings, particularly in complex matters where there are suspected non-accidental injuries, allegations of sexual, physical and emotional abuse and also where there are issues around substance misuse and mental health.
-Chris is very interested in radicalisation cases and those cases with an international element.
-His forensic analysis of the evidence and his understanding of the strengths and weaknesses in his case mean that Chris is able to provide realistic advice to his clients.
+Chris acts in complex public law proceedings, particularly where there are suspected non-accidental injuries, allegations of sexual, physical and emotional abuse and where there are issues around substance misuse and mental health concerns.
+Chris is very interested in radicalisation cases and has written for legal journals and delivered training on this developing area of child protection law.

 Chris accepts instructions from parents, extended family members, local authorities and children – whether represented by their Children’s Guardian or where they are separately represented.
 He is particularly experienced in representing vulnerable clients, who perhaps have psychiatric illnesses or mental health impairments that affect their cognitive functioning.
 He believes in a supportive approach to litigation but also in being clear and realistic in his advice from the outset.